 This varies depending on location, experience, and how many clients you are training.
 Check out this helpful article on personal training salaries by location.

-There are a number of places where you could train your clients like a gym, a park, your home, their home, or your own studio.
-For more locations and other considerations, check out this article.
+There are a number of places where you can train your clients like a gym, a park, your home, their home, or your own studio.
+For more locations and information on where to train your personal training clients, check out this article.

 Ready to see how Exercise.com can help you grow and manage your personal training business?
 Schedule a demo today.